Responding to and Referring Students in Distress

 - Let the student know your limitations (i.e., time, expertise, etc.).

-- Direct student to appropriate resource depending upon their concern (i.e., Dean of Students Office, Health & Wellness Center Counseling Services, etc.).
+- Direct student to appropriate resource depending upon their concern (i.e., Dean of Students Office, Health Services, Glaeser Center for Counseling Services, etc.).

 - Maintain positive attitude related to any student decision to seek help.